How to Create Linux NFS Fileservers on Debian Server.

 You can create as many sub-folders in the export folder as you want, for the client to access.

-Step 3: Assign server access to clients through NFS export file
+Step 3: Assign server access to clients

 After creating the export folder, we will need to provide the clients the permission to access the host server machine.
 This permission is defined through the exports file located in your system’s /etc folder.
 Please use the following command in order to open this file through the Nano editor: